 Mild fatigue is often a result of being dehydrated, which happens when your body is eliminating more fluid than you’re taking in.
 Excess fluid loss can cause short-term memory loss and mental fuzziness, muscle weakness, dizziness, headache, and sleepiness.
 I encourage clients to get at least eight glasses per day of filtered water, herbal tea, or flavored seltzer.
 Coffee and soda can make the problem worse, so avoid those whenever possible.
 Don’t wait until you feel thirsty to hydrate – often that means it’s too late!

 Constant stress and exposure to toxins can leave you with a range of nutritional deficiencies due to poor absorption of nutrients.
 That means that even if you think you’re eating all the right things, you may not be getting the minerals and vitamins your body depends on to function well.
 Often, when women try my multivitamin formula and really pay attention to their diet, their energy comes back – often quickly and dramatically!
 If your fatigue has progressed significantly, you may need additional support to feel better quickly.
 Click here to see what the store at MarcellePick.com has to offer to increase vitality and help you feel great.

 Don’t let fatigue stop you in your tracks

 Fatigue is your body’s way of calling for support.
 You have many genuine options to choose from, beginning with the least invasive natural approaches that can effectively resolve your symptoms and rebalance your body.

-Fatigue — mild, moderate or severe — can be resolved completely for most women, and you can be one of them.
-Now, just imagine what you’ll do with all that energy!
+Daniela’s experience can by yours as well.
+Fatigue — mild, moderate or severe — can be resolved completely for most women with the right information.
+Give it a try, and just imagine what you’ll do with all that energy!